 The plaintiff was forced to take the car away and has since kept it in a garage in Freetown.
-The plaintiff says that he is entitled to repudiate the contract of sale made between himself and the defendants by reason of the breach of a condition on the part of the defendants and claims the purchase-money, namely,
+The plaintiff says that he is entitled to repudiate the contract of sale made between himself and the defendants by reason of the breach of a condition on the part of the defendants and claims the purchase-money, namely, £300.

-The defence is that the plaintiff not only knew that he was buying a second-hand car, but that he drove the car out on a test with one of the defendants' servants and expressed satisfaction at its performance before he concluded the contract of sale.
+The defence is that the plaintiff not only knew that he was buying a secondhand car, but that he drove the car out on a test with one of the defendants' servants and expressed satisfaction at its performance before he concluded the contract of sale.
 The defendants say that Exh.
-"D," the debit note signed on his behalf, was read over to the plaintiff and he was told that he was buying with any guarantee whatever.
+"D," the debit note signed on his behalf, was read over to the plaintiff and he was told that he was buying without any guarantee whatever.
 This note, they say, absolves them from all liability.
 Now I find that although the plaintiff procured someone to sign Exh.
 "D" on his behalf, yet there is no evidence that the contents were brought to his notice.
 The presumption that the plaintiff knew the contents could only be drawn if the provisions of section 2 of Cap.
 104, "The Illiterates Protection Act," had been complied with.
 This has not been the case.
+The manager who prepared and handed Exh.
+"D" to the plaintiff was not called to be examined on this point.